 Topic 5: Proteins – form and function

-This topic explores how the structure of a protein defines its function.
-You’ll use the Protein Data Bank to explore the three-dimensional structure of proteins and continue your investigation into the effect of growth factor on gene expression by performing an immunoblot experiment.
+This topic explores how a protein's structure defines its function.
+You’ll use the Protein Data Bank to explore proteins' three-dimensional structure and continue your investigation into the effect of growth factor on gene expression by performing an immunoblot experiment.

 Topic 6: Membranes, vesicles and cellular traffic